a327ex/emoji-merge/README.md

 }
 ```

 And all this shader does is turn all non-transparent pixels into a transparent-ish gray.
-So doing that would look like this:
+So doing all that would look like this:

 ```lua
 function main:draw_all_layers_to_main_layer()